EleBern/MEPmodeling/README.md

 2. **Generate model inputs** – Simulate DI-waves based on the given TMS intensities.
 3. **Optimize model parameters** – Fit the model to experimental MEP waveforms using optimization techniques.

+This branch is to test whether the detailed MUAPs are necessary to obtain a good fit: the detailed MUAPs (described below) are substituted by a Hermit-Rodriguez function [1]

+[1] Moezzi B, Schaworonkow N, Plogmacher L, et al. Simulation of electromyographic recordings following transcranial magnetic stimulation.
+J Neurophysiol.
+2018 Jul 5;120(5):2532-2541. doi: 10.1152/jn.00626.2017.

 ## Optimizer

 This repository contains a hybrid optimization algorithm that combines a genetic algorithm (GA) with local gradient-based search to fit a model's parameters to a target dataset.
-The algorithm is adapted from the previous work of Dr. Peng Wang [1,2] and his colleague, Dr. Vincent Chien [2].
+The algorithm is adapted from the previous work of Dr. Peng Wang [2,3] and his colleague, Dr. Vincent Chien [3].
 The standalone implementation of the optimizer can be found at https://github.com/EleBern/Optimizer.

-[1] Wang, P., Kong, R., Kong, X., Liégeois, R., Orban, C., Deco, G., ... & Thomas Yeo, B. T. (2019).
+[2] Wang, P., Kong, R., Kong, X., Liégeois, R., Orban, C., Deco, G., ... & Thomas Yeo, B. T. (2019).
 Inversion of a large-scale circuit model reveals a cortical hierarchy in the dynamic resting human brain.
 Science advances, 5(1), eaat7854.

-[2] Chien, V. S., Wang, P., Maess, B., Fishman, Y., & Knösche, T. R. (2023).
+[3] Chien, V. S., Wang, P., Maess, B., Fishman, Y., & Knösche, T. R. (2023).
 Laminar neural dynamics of auditory evoked responses: Computational modeling of local field potentials in auditory cortex of non-human primates.
 NeuroImage, 281, 120364.

 ## 🥗 Model Evaluation